FLORIAN4600/CM-Changelogs/modpack/CM-Upd1.3.md

 # Create Multiplex v1.3 - Minimal/Lite
 ## Additions:\
 - Distant Horizons *permisses having a far better render distance for minor performances costs* ***(usefull for people with potato computer as it implies aving the mod dealing with down from 32 chunks of render distance, while Minecraft render distance is set to 4)***
+- JEI Multiblocks *adds a way to preview the Immersive Engineering multiblocks & to see their total costs*
 - Create: Broken bad *useful for ethically approved roleplay (with only one prerequisite: **SAY MY GODDAM NAME**)*
 ## Removals:\
 - Lazurite *(Embeddium now comes with its own FRAPI compatibility)*